 - Lots of waste can be avoided by choosing glass bottles (or tetrapak) and why not change to tap water and get a drinking bottle for all family members

-- Try to reduce your paper usage: e.g. double sided printing, cancelling your phone books
+- Try to reduce your paper usage: e.g., double-sided printing, canceling your phone books

-- Have you though of renting or sharing things like books, toys, machines
+- Have you thought of renting or sharing things like books, toys, machines

 - Why not avoid diapers and join the cloth nappy group of the Brussels Childbirth Trust

-- Try to avoid things which need batteries or else buy ones you can recharge
+- Try to avoid things that need batteries or else buy ones you can recharge

 For more information and useful addresses on all these topics, we refer you to our website www.sunbeams.eu and if you would like to help with their project please contact them by email [email protected].